THE PROCESS OF WET FELTING

 The warm soapy water is sprinkled to the layers of merino wool that are placed at angles to one another.

-By repeatedly rubbing and compressing the fibres, they bond together into a single organic piece.
+By repeatedly rubbing, touching and compressing the fibres, they bond together into a single organic piece.

-As the raw wool and silk fibres are laid out by layers, the work shrinks and changes, creating an unpredictable feel and magic in the finished piece.
+As the raw wool and silk fibres are laid out by layers, the work shrinks and changes, creating an unpredictable feel and magic in the finished project.